This one credit hour course is required of all first-year and transfer EcoVillage residents during their Spring semester in the Village

 This course earns 1 credit towards a degree as an Interdisciplinary Perspectives General Education Program course.

-The EcoVillage required course serves as an orientation to the Village and provides an introduction to the concept of “sustainability,” the theme around which the EcoVillage revolves.
-Students have the opportunity to network with their fellow Village residents, campus partners, and guest faculty in the classroom and while implementing sustainable practices during service learning projects.
-Students will assess their personal definitions, connections to, and impacts on sustainability.
+The EcoVillage required course serves as capstone to the Village experience and provides a more thorough exploration within the concept of “sustainability,” the theme around which the EcoVillage revolves.
+Students have the opportunity to network with their fellow Village residents, campus and community partners, and guest faculty in the classroom while implementing sustainable practices during service learning projects.
+Students will assess their personal definitions of, connections to, and impacts on sustainability.

 Course Learning Outcomes

 After completing USC 116 students will be able to:

 - Define “sustainable development” according to the United Nations;

 - Define sustainability in terms of economy, society, and environment;

 - Explain how natural, economic, and social systems interact to foster or impede sustainability using specific examples;

 - Recognize the impact of power, privilege, and access;